 - Area code

-For more information about Mobile events and attributes, see New Relic's data dictionary.
+For more information about events and attributes for mobile monitoring, see our data dictionary.

 New Relic does not retain the user's IP address after the attributes have been mapped.
 The IP address value is cached in memory for up to six hours before being discarded.
 If you have questions or concerns about this use of IP addresses with regards to your own regulatory obligations for notice and consent, please contact your privacy or legal teams.

 If you need more help, check out these support and learning resources:

 - Browse the Explorers Hub to get help from the community and join in discussions.